HAVE A DENTAL EMERGENCY?

 Denture Implants BeforeDenture Implants After

-Need Denture Implants Consultation?
+Need Dental Implants Consultation?

 Dr. Rafael Boruchov isn’t just a cosmetic dentistry expert—he truly cares about your overall dental health before suggesting any implant-over-denture options.
 At Dental Made Easy, we’re proud to welcome you to our warm, inviting offices in Forest Hills, New Hyde Park, Brooklyn, or Astoria.
 Dr. Boruchov and his friendly team specialize in implant-supported denture services that give you a secure, natural-looking smile, all delivered in a way that feels comfortable and minimally invasive.